UK Insolvency Statistics

 Where can I find the official corporate insolvency figures?

 The official corporate insolvency figures can be accessed through the Insolvency Service’s website.
-They publish comprehensive reports that include monthly and quarterly updates, offering a detailed view of the current insolvency landscape.
+They publish comprehensive monthly reports, with earlier quarterly releases also available, offering a detailed view of the current insolvency landscape.
 Additionally, Companies House provides relevant data on registered companies undergoing insolvency procedures.

 Do insolvency statistics include both voluntary and compulsory liquidations?